singerdmx/flutter-quill/README.md

 ## Configuration

 The `QuillToolbar` class lets you customise which formatting options are available.
-To prevent the image uploading widget from appearing, set `onImagePickCallback` to null.
+[Sample Page] provided sample code for advanced usage and configuration.

 ## Web